-A list of Directors who held office during the year appears within the Information Section on page 2.
+The profiles of the Board of Directors who held office during the year appears within the Information Section on pages 8 and 9.

 We maintain Directors' and Officers' liability insurance cover in respect of legal action against our Directors and Officers.
-The insurance cover was reviewed and renewed in 2018 at a cost of £7,230.
+The insurance cover was reviewed and renewed in 2019 at a cost of £5,000.